WeareJH/m2-module-import/README.md

 arguments by using a virtual type.

 #### incoming_directory

+If this value is left unspecified it will default to: `jh_import/incoming`

 This is where your files will be read from.
+This directory will be prefixed with the absolute path of the Magento installations `var` directory.

+For example, you specify: `vendor_import/incoming` translates to: `/var/www/magento/var/vendor_import/incoming`

+#### archived_directory

+If this value is left unspecified it will default to: `jh_import/archived`

+This is where your files will be moved to if they successfully import.
+This directory will be prefixed with the absolute path of the Magento installations `var` directory.

+For example, you specify: `vendor_import/archived` translates to: `/var/www/magento/var/vendor_import/archived`

+#### failed_directory

+If this value is left unspecified it will default to: `jh_import/failed`

-This is directory will be prefixed with the absolute path of the Magento installations `var` directory.
+This is where your files will be moved to if they fail to import.
+This directory will be prefixed with the absolute path of the Magento installations `var` directory.

-For example, you specify: `jh_import/incoming` translates to: `/var/www/magento/var/jh_import/incoming`
+For example, you specify: `vendor_import/failed` translates to: `/var/www/magento/var/vendor_import/failed`

 #### match_files